The E. M. Viquesney Doughboy Database

 A coat of gold paint was applied to the statue at the same time the Owen County Courthouse dome was painted in 1983.

 In 1994, the Courthouse was placed on the National Register of Historic Places.
-The filed application contained many references to the statue and E. M. Viquesney and his many contributions to Spencer, which were perhaps helpful in gaining this recognition.
+The filed application contained many references to the statue and E. M. Viquesney and his many contributions to Spencer, which were helpful in gaining this recognition.

 During Memorial Day weekend, 2001, a memorial was dedicated along a nearby walk to honor those who served in the Civil War, Spanish-American War, World War I, World War II, Korea and Vietnam.